ivan-tkatchev/tab/README.md

 `floor Real -> Real`

 `get`
-: Accesses map elements (like `index`), but returns a default value if the key is not found in the map.
+: Accesses map or array elements (like `index`), but returns a default value if the key is not found in the map or if the index is out of bounds.
 (Unlike `index` which throws an exception.)
 Usage:
 `get Map[a,b], a, b -> b` -- returns the element stored in the map with the given key, or the third argument if the key is not found.
+`get Arr[a], UInt, a -> a` -- returns the element at the given index, or the third argument if the index is out of bounds.

 `glue`
 : Adds an element to the head of a sequence. `glue(1, seq(2, 3))` is equivalent to `seq(1, 2, 3)`.
 See also: `take`, `peek`.